rstacruz/cheatsheets/rails-simple-form.md

 = f.input :remember_me, :as => :boolean, :label => false, :inline_label => true if devise_mapping.rememberable?
 = f.input_field :name
 = f.input_field :remember_me, as: :boolean, boolean_style: :inline

+To use this with associations in your model, you can do the following: form_for @user do |f|
+  f.collection_check_boxes :role_ids, Role.all, :id, :name # using :roles here is not going to work. end
 ```

 ### Radio